vmichnowicz/jquery.formvalidate/README.md

 ### messageFailureClass

 CSS class(es) applied to failure messages.
 Defaults to `error`.
-Multiple CSS classes can be applied by through space deliineation i.e. `error error-text`.
+Multiple CSS classes can be applied by through space delineation i.e. `error error-text`.

 ### messageSuccessClass

 CSS class(es) applied to success messages.
 Defaults to `success`.
-Multiple CSS classes can be applied by through space deliineation i.e. `success success-text`.
+Multiple CSS classes can be applied by through space delineation i.e. `success success-text`.

 ### inputFailureClass

 CSS class(es) added to inputs that did not pass validation.
 Defaults to `error`.
-Multiple CSS classes can be applied by through space deliineation i.e. `error error-text`.
+Multiple CSS classes can be applied by through space delineation i.e. `error error-text`.

 ### inputSuccessClass

 CSS class added to inputs that did pass validation.
 Defaults to `success`.
-Multiple CSS classes can be applied by through space deliineation i.e. `success success-text`.
+Multiple CSS classes can be applied by through space delineation i.e. `success success-text`.

 ### language

 Set the language for error and success messages.
 Defaults to `en` for English.
-Deutsch `de`, English `en`, Español `es`, and Pirate `pirage` are available.
+Deutsch `de`, English `en`, Espa&ntilde;ol `es`, and Pirate `pirate` are available.

-## Publically Available Methods
+## Publicly Available Methods

 ### preProcess [ function *function(form, options, inputFailureClass, inputSuccessClass, messageFailureClass, messageSuccessClass, messageElement)* ]